Image Optimization for MyListing Websites

 MyListing Image Governance

-Please keep in mind that any limits you set can easily be changed as needed.
-It will be a much better experience to gradually ease up on restrictions, rather than to find out later you were too lenient from start.
+Please keep in mind that any limits you set can easily be changed as needed and it will be a much better experience to gradually ease up on restrictions, rather than to find out later you were too lenient from start.

-Another approach is to hide the text completely and use the description area for each field (Logo, Cover Image, Gallery, etc.) to educate the users as to the file size upload limit, file format, file dimensions, etc.
+We then use the description area for each image-based field (Logo, Cover Image, Gallery, Restaurant Menus, etc.) to educate the users as to the file size upload limit, file format, file dimensions, etc.

 Our Client Made It Work